 Without doing any major haggling or bargaining you can get a moped for $5 USD a day.
 I bought a motorbike for $1000 brand new from the local Yamaha dealer.
 Mopeds are about $1100 to $2000 depending on the brand and model.
 Gas is just a few dollars for the moped to fill the tank and the motorbike costs me $8 but obviously lasts a while.

-Moalboal is pretty quiet.
-There are a few bars such as Chili Bar near Panagsama Road.
-This is where all the action happens and the drinking and such goes on there every night.
 I personally don’t party much so it isn’t a problem for me.
-If you need that social party aspect that you might find in Bali then Moalboal may seem a little boring and quiet for you.
+If you need that social party aspect that you might find in Bali then Moalboal may seem a little boring and quiet for you even with a few options for bars and parties.

 For better or worse Moalboal now has two big malls with grocery stores, furniture stores, and hardware stores.
 While it clogs up the roads and ruins the small-town vibe it is, of course, convenient for the residents.
 I purchased all of my extra furniture, water coolers etc. at the mall for cheap prices.
 They have clothes, sports gear and pretty much everything you could imagine at the malls.